Best MCM Clients

 Cons:

-• Stronger on device management in general than content management
+• Weaker Content Management: Focuses more on device management than content management.

 The Meraki system includes a service called Backpack.
 This is a containerization service and it allows files to be made available to mobile devices without them becoming accessible to the device’s operating system.
 Thus, any native or alternative apps for viewing various document types cannot be used with these files, and access to them is limited to authorized applications with disabled copy and forwarding functions.